-This all changed about 200 years ago with the arrival of the industrial age.
-New, improved farming methods and farm machinery meant that fewer people were needed to produce larger amounts of food.
+This all changed about 250 years ago with the arrival of the industrial age.
+New, improved farming methods and farm machinery meant that fewer people were needed to grow and produce larger amounts of food.
 In the cities, new inventions, such as the steam engine and the knitting mill, created new jobs for many people.
 Less work in rural areas caused people to flood into cities looking for work and new opportunities.
 This trend quickly changed the economies of many countries, and cities became centres of industry and commerce.

 Cities around the world have grown rapidly in the last 70 years.
 By around 1950, the world's population was 2.5 billion and there were seven cities with more than 5 million inhabitants.
 The largest of these cities was New York, with a population of around 12 million.

-Today, there are more than 7 billion people on Earth and just over half of them live in cities.
-While many of these cities have populations under 1 million, there has been an explosion in the number and size of the world's very large cities.
-These cities, with a population greater than 10 million, have become known as megacities.
-As of 2012, there are 27 megacities around the world.
-Eleven of these have populations greater than 20 million.
-Geographers refer to the rapid growth of the world's cities in the last 20 years as an urban explosion.
+Source 1 The urban and rural population of the world, 1950-2030